-Figure 4.5.2-1:
+Figure 4.4.1.2-1: 5MBS architecture combined with 5GMS hosted in Trusted DN

-4.5.3 External DN deployment
+4.4.1.3 5GMSA functions in an External DN

 Thie following diagram illustrates a network reference architecture with all 5GMS within an external DN.
 Only the MBSU resides insode a trusted DN.
 An 5GMS Application Provider (typically) in an external DN configures the 5GMS features via a Release 17 version of M1d interface.